Pupil Premium

 A summary of the main barriers for some children:

-Our strategy to remove these barriers are outlined in detail within the action plan and includes key provision for:
+Our strategy to remove these barriers are outlined in detail within the pupil premium strategy and includes key provision for:

-• Increased teaching assistant hours for one to one and small group teaching.
+- SENCO and Teaching assistant hours for one to one and small group focused teaching.

-• Bought in resources to support eligible children with social and emotional skills input.
+- Bought in research backed and accredited resources to support eligible children with social and emotional skills development and resilience.

-• Pupils to fully participate in every area of school life – subsidised fee paying Sports Clubs, subsidised educational visits, subsidised After School Club places.
+- Pupils to fully participate in every area of school life – Sports Clubs AFC fee paying, subsidised educational visits, subsidised After School Club places.